Some Sunny Day - reminisces on eighty years together

 BBC Forces Overseas Service (when war conditions permitted)

 We are very lucky to have had such a long and happy marriage.
-Any problems or misunderstandings have usually been dealt with amicably – a bit of give and take there!
-A few quite serious health problems, but St Richard’s is wonderful hospital, and the doctors and staff, as well as the Medical Centre who put us on the right road.
+Any problems or misunderstandings have usually been dealt with amicably; a bit of give and take there!
+A few quite serious health problems, but St Richard's is a wonderful hospital, and the doctors and staff, as well as the Medical Centre who put us on the right road.

 We'll Meet Again - Vera Lynn